natalieagus/50002/docs/Labs/lab4-part1.md

 We have already provided you with the bare Control Unit ROM as shown in the schematic above.
 Further processing for control signals: `PCSEL, wasel, wdsel, werf, wr` are needed.

-### WR
+### WR and WERF
 We do need to be careful with the write enable signal for main memory (WR) which needs to be **valid** even before the first instruction is fetched from memory.
 WR is an **input** to the main memory, and recall that ALL inputs need to be VALID (0 is also a valid value!) in order for the main memory to give a valid output data.
-You should include some additional logic that forces `wr` to `0b0` when `reset=1`.
+You should include some additional logic that forces `wr` to `b0` when `reset is 1`.
+This takes highest priority, hence it is written at the bottom of the `always` block in `control_unit.luc`.

 ### Task 10: PCSEL